Post Conviction Relief Attorney

 Though every case is different, there are essentially two possible outcomes in a PCR proceeding: the petition for relief is denied (meaning the conviction and sentence are upheld), or the petition for relief is granted, which could result in release, a new trial, modification of the sentence, and such other relief as may be proper and just.
 The court may also make supplementary orders to the relief granted, concerning such matters as re-arraignment, retrial, custody, and release on security.

 If you are seeking a Post Conviction Relief Attorney to assist you in filing a petition or representation for a hearing, contact Robert L. Sepp Attorney at Law today for a Free Consultation.

-Post Conviction Relief Attorney in Portland OR
+Post Conviction Relief Attorney in Portland OR and West Linn OR

 SERVING CLIENTS IN THE PORTLAND OR AND SURROUNDING AREAS: